-The corridor segment containing the proposed project is located in Tippecanoe, Carroll, and Cass Counties, Indiana.
 The project begins east of the S.R.
 25 and I-65 interchange in Lafayette, and heads northeast to U.S. 24, at Logansport, a distance of about 35.3 miles.
 The western terminus provides a direct connection to I-65, the major north-south interstate in Indiana.
-The eastern terminus in Logansport will connect to the recently improved US 24 section of the Hoosier Heartland Highway Corridor.
+The eastern terminus in Logansport connects to the recently improved U.S. 24 section of the Hoosier Heartland Highway Corridor.
 This section of S.R.
-25 is being advanced as an independent project because it is the major commercial corridor linking Logansport, Delphi, and Lafayette.
-As a major farming area, farmers depend on this corridor to move farm supplies and products to their markets in Logansport and Lafayette.
+25 is the major commercial corridor linking Logansport, Delphi, and Lafayette.
+As a major farming area, farmers depend on this corridor to move farm supplies.

-The existing two-lane road fails to meet current design standards along most of its length, with substandard shoulders and roadside slopes as the main deficiencies.
-Sharp curves and hills create substandard sight distances and occur throughout the project length, but are most prevalent in the western segment from Lafayette to Delphi, where the road parallels the Wabash River valley.
-Heavy vehicles (i.e., large trucks, farm vehicles, and buses) comprise 15 to 20 percent of the current S.R.
+The two-lane road failed to meet current design standards along most of its length, with substandard shoulders and roadside slopes as the main deficiencies.
+Sharp curves and hills created substandard sight distances and occurred throughout the project length, but were most prevalent in the western segment from Lafayette to Delphi, where the road paralleled the Wabash River valley.
+Heavy vehicles, such as large trucks, farm vehicles, and buses, comprised 15 to 20 percent of the old S.R.
 25 traffic between Lafayette and Logansport.
-These larger vehicles are less capable of negotiating through the substandard conditions than automobiles.
+These larger vehicles were less capable of negotiating through the substandard conditions than automobiles.

-Access to the existing S.R.
-25 roadway is controlled by permit only.
-This 33-mile section of S.R.
-25 has 81 at-grade public street intersections, 3 at-grade railroad crossings, and over 140 private entrances.
+Access to the old S.R.
+25 roadway was controlled by permit only.
+The Lafayette-to-Logansport section of old S.R.
+25 had 81 at-grade public street intersections, three at-grade railroad crossings, and more than 140 private entrances.
 According to the American Association of State Highway and Transportation Officials (AASHTO), access control is one of the most significant factors affecting the safe, efficient operation of a highway.
 Traffic accident data indicates that numerous accidents occur at these uncontrolled intersection points.

-The purpose of the project is to provide:
+The purpose of the S.R.
+25 Hoosier Heartland project is to provide: